tn-aixpa/digitalhub-cli/README.md

 It will remove the section from the configuration file.

 ### `init`
-`init` takes the following parameters:
+`init` is used to install the platform's python packages; therefore, Python must be installed.
+It takes the following parameters:

 - `environment` (Optional)

 ``` sh
 ./dhcli init example
 ```
-It will install the python package through pip, matching core's minor version as indicated in the specified environment.
+It will match core's minor version as indicated in the specified environment.
 If no environment is specified, it will use the default one.

 ## Build and publish